jrawbits/VE-Installer/ReadMe.md

 process and the build will keep going.
 To see later where it is, you can just rerun the `tail -f make.out` command to start watching again.

+### Rebuilding after you change the VisionEval sources

+The `make` process is set up to do as little repetitive work as possible.
+There are several `make` targets that will undo some of what you have built so as to check and rebuild things that would otherwise be untouched.
+Here is a list of those targets that tell `make` to take a closer look at what is built.
+It will still try to do as little as possible:

+* `make build-clean`
+  This target will remove all the log file output (in the `logs` subdirectory of VE-installer).
+It will also remove the parsed configuration file data.
+Use this target if you change `VE-config.yml` or if any of the VisionEval package dependencies have been changed, or if you want to use a different value for VE_RUNTESTS
+* `make lib-clean`
+  Perform `build-clean` and `test-clean` then also delete all the built VisionEval packages (source and binary).
+Use this if have already built the packages but want to change the value of VE_RUNTESTS or if you have checked out a different VisionEval branch and want to rebuild everything without completely redoing all the dependency downloads.
+* `make runtime-clean`
+  Removes the model scripts, VEGUI and other source files from the runtime.
+They will be copied again when the runtime is next built.
+Use this if you have deleted or renamed files for the runtime.
+New or modified files will always be copied when the runtime is built.
+* `make installer-clean`
+  Removes any installer `.zip` files and supporting data in the package source repository
+* `make dev-clean`
+  Removes the packages that were downloaded into the development library.
+Those development library contains packages used by the installer, but not required by VisionEval itself.
+  They will be downloaded again as needed when you subsequently run `make`.
+* `make depends-clean`
+  Removes the downloaded package dependencies so the local repository can be rebuilt.
+* `make test-clean`
+  Removes test data, test results and the copies of the module sources used for testiong
+* `make clean`
+  Remove the standard output files, but leave behind things like dependencies if they have been stored in an alternate output root location.
+See documentation of VE-Config.yml.
+Same as running `build-clean` and `test-clean` and then removing all the other files in the configured output location.
+* `make really-clean`
+  This target combines `clean`, `depends-clean` and `dev-clean`

 ### Remember to build fresh to make an installer

 If you are planning to distribute one of the .zip installers, you should build from